Cosmology without Einstein's assumption that inertial mass produces gravity: Issues and Observations

-Everything that falls into a supermassive blackhole encounters unbounded tidal stretching that strips it of its identity as it approaches and reaches the central singularity, never to be seen again.
-Falling into a supermassive drainhole small things such as dust particles, gas molecules, and photons (and, as the declining values of $s_{\text{max}}$ and $s_{\text{min}}$ in Table~IV suggest, even large things such as stars if the ratio $n/m_{\text{gc}}$ is large) can retain their identities and exit the drainhole on the downhill, gravitationally repelling side.
-This brings the following question: If supermassive drainholes at galactic centers are commonplace, and their exits reside in our (part of the) universe, where should we expect to see those exits, and how might we identify them?
-In accordance with the notion that the exits of drainhole tunnels tend to isolate themselves by pushing all other matter away, the obvious places to look for them would be in the great voids filled with the exits of dark \text{C-matter} tunnels.
-Presumably they would appear as compact, light-emitting objects surrounded by a halo of outflowing gas, their light intrinsically blueshifted from its journey downward in the drainholes' gravitational potentials.
+If supermassive drainholes at galactic centers are commonplace, and their exits reside in our (part of the) universe, where should we expect to see those exits, and how might we identify them?
+In accordance with the notion that the exits of drainhole tunnels tend to isolate themselves by pushing all other matter away, the obvious places to search would be the great voids created by the exits of both the \text{P-matter} and the \text{C-matter} tunnels.
+Presumably they would appear as objects of the same sizes as their entrances, emitting pure light intrinsically blueshifted from its journey downward in the drainholes' gravitational potentials, as well as clouds of outflowing gas (and perhaps fleeing stars).
 The brightnesses of such objects would depend on the rate at which the gases and light were sucked into the drainhole entrances.
-If very bright, they might appear as isolated quasar-like objects.
-If dim, they might be present in the voids but unseen.
+There being no reports of any such bright objects observed in the voids, one would appear to be left with the alternative that they are there but are too dim to be seen.
+There is, however, another possibility that seems to me at least as likely.